QasimAbbas/CodingResources/README.md

 #Coding Resources

-###The purpose of this repo is to compile together a list of what I found to be a useful coding resources for the technologes and programming paradigms I know best.
+###The purpose of this repo is to compile together a list of what I found to be a useful learning resources for the technologes and programming paradigms I know best.

 ---

-##Programming Paradigms:
+### __Programming Paradigms:__

 #### Game Development: